Dear reader of ADxS.org, please excuse the disruption.

 Data as of September 2022 (c) ADxS.org

 The term Sluggish Cognitive Tempo therefore does not really seem appropriate.
-Barkley also disagrees with the term SCT.9 SCT was renamed CDS (Cognitive Disengagement Syndrome) in 2022.
+Barkley also disagrees with the term SCT.10 SCT was renamed CDS (Cognitive Disengagement Syndrome) in 2022.
 In our opinion, Sluggish Decisioning Might be more appropriate.

-2. SCT (Sluggish Cognitive Tempo) as an independent disorder
+2. SCT (Sluggish Cognitive Tempo) as an independent Disorder

-However, an increasing number of studies are coming to the conclusion that SCT is an independent disorder that can be distinguished from ADHD.11121314151617181920212223 A strong distinctiveness from ADHD-I was found for 13 of the 15 SCT symptoms.2425
+However, an increasing number of studies are coming to the conclusion that SCT is a separate and distinct Disorder from ADHD.12131415161718192021222324 Strong distinctiveness from ADHD-I was found for 13 of the 15 SCT symptoms.2526

 In contrast, the n = 33 participants who stated that they definitely did not have ADHD or SCT achieved an average SCT score of 12.5.
 To date, no participant has stated that they definitely have SCT and no ADHD.
 This is not surprising given the unfamiliarity of the disorder.